 Once these rotories or screws start to spin at a very high RPM it will then force in cool air to create compression also known as supercharger boost.
 When this pressure is compressed, it will then be forced fed into the the supercharger heat exchanger, which will cool the air even further before it is fed into the engine's combustion chamber.

 One thing is crucial you can't have all that air without more spark and fuel being added to the mix.
 This is where the supporting modifications come into effect.
 Such as upgraded spark plugs to run a colder temperature, higher pressure fuel injectors, and a boost-a-pump to give the fuel pump more voltage to deliver all the necessary fuel to the engine.

 Many enthusiasts commonly add a meth injection kit.
 This kit will allow engine air intake temps to be cooled even further before it enters the engine.
 The cooler the air coming into the engine and supercharger the much more efficient the combustion cycle will be.
 This additional method of cooling will lower the chances of heat soak.
-It will allow the enthusiast to be worry-free while racing at his or her favorite autocross course or road race circuit.
+It will allow the driver or owner to worry much less while racing at his or her favorite autocross course or road race circuit.

 Once this occurs, the air is then moved into your engine, where it has created additional free-flowing air that is caused by the increased pressure that the impeller has made.
 In the end, this will allow the engine to do is burn more fuel at a much higher level of combustion, which will end with more torque and horsepower created.